PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/if_statements.md

     return 0;
 }
 ````
-- Try replacing `&&` with `and`
+- Try replacing `&&` with `and` .
 - Create a new program to demonstrate the use of `||`, `or`, and a combination of `or` with `and` - test the code properly.
 `````{code_example-end}
 `````

 ## Options for the If-Condition

-The condition can be an expression or a declaration - the only requirement being that they evaluate to boolean `true` or `false`.
+The condition can be an expression or a declaration - the only requirement being that they evaluate to Boolean `true` or `false` .

 If-statements can be used as a test of the validity of a value.